-Since 1976, BriarPatch has served as a vibrant hub based in the Sierra Foothills serving the people who live, work and play in the watersheds of the Yuba, Bear and American Rivers.
+BriarPatch is a neighborly kind of grocery store, serving up high-quality healthy foods and natural products to the people who live, work and play in the watersheds of the Yuba, Bear and American Rivers.

-We promote a resilient community and sustainable local economy by supporting businesses, organizations and brands that are committed to a healthy, equitable world.
+Since 1976, we’ve promoted a resilient and sustainable local economy by supporting businesses, organizations and brands that are committed to a healthy, equitable world.

 As a co-op, we take things like food, social and environmental justice seriously.
 But we also know how to have fun!
 By modeling community-mindedness and our cooperative principles, we hope to inspire you and your friends to do the same.